pflewmix/odin-landing-page/README.md

 README
 Welcome to my landing page.
-I hope you choose Gohan.
+A bit nervous about submitting this, but I'm proud of myself for finishing.
+Thank you for checking it out! :)

 IMAGES USED